Why APIs Require Zero Trust Security

 How to Implement Zero Trust for APIs

-Zero trust security practices are applicable for APIs and covered by the main ZTA principle that "all data sources and computing services are considered resources".
+Zero trust security practices are applicable to APIs and covered by the main ZTA principle that "all data sources and computing services are considered resources".
 Therefore, it is essential to ensure API access is regulated and monitored for both external and internal APIs.
 This process should be ongoing to spot irregular behaviors.

-Here are some other design principles that can help you implement zero trust APIs:
+Here are some other design principles that can help you implement zero-trust APIs:

-For authentication: Use OpenID Connect and design a token-based architecture for transporting authentication information.
+1. For authentication: Use OpenID Connect and design a token-based architecture for transporting authentication information.
 Consequently, use JWT access tokens to validate calls within the backend cluster, and secure Internet credentials by utilizing opaque tokens or HTTP-only cookies for browser-based apps.

-For authorization: Use an authorization server and centralize trust to decrease the risk of malicious parties calling your APIs.
+2. For authorization: Use an authorization server and centralize trust to decrease the risk of malicious parties calling your APIs.
 Leverage scopes and claims to perform authorization checks.

-For meeting API compliance and regulatory standards: Manage privacy and GDPR in the authorization server or use dynamic user routing in the API Gateway.
+3. For meeting API compliance and regulatory standards: Manage privacy and GDPR in the authorization server or use dynamic user routing in the API Gateway.

 Who Needs Zero Trust APIs?